juddc/jxc/docs/introduction.md

 some.library.type{ x: 5, y: 10 }
 ```

 You can even go further with it and use annotations as a way to normalize data, allowing a large amount of flexibility in how users can enter values.
-By using annotations, you could automatically convert any value (or error out) that has a given annotation to its intended type.
+By using annotations, you could automatically convert any value that has a given annotation to its intended type.
+This is also useful for data validation.

 ```jxc
 [